TigerAppsOrg/tiger-junction/README.md

 ## Tech Stack

 Unlike most Princeton student applications, `TigerJunction` utilizes a JS backend (with SvelteKit) and is hosted primarily with serverless cloud providers.
-There are many reasons for this, the main ones being cloud cost minimization, being developed separately from COS333 (Princeton's project-based software engineering course), and preferring JS over Python for web development.
+There are many reasons for this: cost minimization, being developed separately from COS333 (Princeton's project-based software engineering course), and preferring JS over Python for web development.

 **Languages:** JavaScript, TypeScript, SQL, HTML, CSS